 If you’re like me, you may be wondering if it’s time for a life stage re-evaluation.
-As I was speaking to one of my longtime friends this week, I realized she had some of the same thoughts that were going through my mind.
+As I was speaking to one of my longtime friends, I realized she had some of the same thoughts that were going through my mind.

 As I began to identify areas of change that were up for re-evaluation—priorities, goals, expectations, life style, self-concept, and a sense of purpose were at the top of my list.